kjaergaard-lab/faraday-number-stabilisation/README.md

 ```
 ![View of GUI](images/matlab-gui.png)

-The above image shows how the GUI looks when on the settings tab.
+The above image shows how the GUI looks when on the settings tab, and the parameters are those that were used for feedback.
 Other tabs (accessed at the top of the GUI) show the raw data, the processed data, and the ratio data.
 Parameters can be entered in the relevant text fields, and the dispersive pulses, feedback, and/or manual microwvae pulses can be enabled/disabled using the checkboxes.  **Do not** use the "Signal Computation" settings as that was for a previous version of the feedback system and those functions are deprecated.
 They have not been removed because of possible compatibility issues between difference MATLAB versions of their GUI editor.

 Once settings have been input, they can be uploaded to the device by clicking on the "Upload" button.
 Similarly, current device settings can be retrieved using the "Fetch" button.
 Data can be retrieved using the "Fetch Data" button; the device can be reset using "Reset"; and a start trigger can be sent using "Start".